apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 | Field                         | Description
 |-------------------------------|---------------------------------------------------------------------------------------
+| `clientId`                    | Required.
+The identifier for this client application.
+| `clientSecret`                | Required.
+The secret for this client application.
-| `serviceId`                   | The authorized redirect URI for this OIDC client.
+| `serviceId`                   | Required.
+The authorized redirect URI for this OIDC client.
-| `implicit`                    | Whether the response produced for this service should be [implicit](https://openid.net/specs/openid-connect-implicit-1_0.html).
+| `implicit`                    | Optional.
+Whether the response produced for this service should be [implicit](https://openid.net/specs/openid-connect-implicit-1_0.html).
-| `supportedGrantTypes`         | Collection of supported grant types for this service.
+| `supportedGrantTypes`         | Optional.
+Collection of supported grant types for this service.
-| `supportedResponseTypes`      | Collection of supported response types for this service.
+| `supportedResponseTypes`      | Optional.
+Collection of supported response types for this service.
-| `signIdToken`                 | Whether ID tokens should be signed.
+| `signIdToken`                 | Optional.
+Whether ID tokens should be signed.
 Default is `true`.
-| `jwks`                        | Resource path to the keystore location that holds the keys for this application.
+| `jwks`                        | Optional.
+Resource path to the keystore location that holds the keys for this application.
-| `encryptIdToken`              | Whether ID tokens should be encrypted.
+| `encryptIdToken`              | Optional.
+Whether ID tokens should be encrypted.
 Default is `false`.
-| `idTokenEncryptionAlg`        | The algorithm header value used to encrypt the id token.
+| `idTokenEncryptionAlg`        | Optional.
+The algorithm header value used to encrypt the id token.
-| `idTokenEncryptionEncoding`   | The algorithm method header value used to encrypt the id token.
+| `idTokenEncryptionEncoding`   | Optional.
+The algorithm method header value used to encrypt the id token.
-| `subjectType`                 | Type to use when generating principal identifiers.
+| `subjectType`                 | Optional value chosen from `public` or `pairwise`.
+Type to use when generating principal identifiers.
 Default is `public`.
-| `sectoreIdentifierUri`        | Host value of this URL is used as the sector identifier for the pairwise identifier calculation.
+| `sectoreIdentifierUri`        | Optional.
+Host value of this URL is used as the sector identifier for the pairwise identifier calculation.
 If left undefined, the host value of the `serviceId` will be used instead.

 Service definitions are typically managed by the [service management](Service-Management.html) facility.